 The component of the TGV that falls across the sense wires represents a bias because the length of the sense wires is different for each SMC in the array.
 The bias is eliminated by creating TGV differences (TGVDs) using the 8 TGVs measured within each SMC, separately for NFETs and PFETs.
-The TGVDs are obtained by subtracting the TGVs under all possible pairings, yielding 87/2 = 28 TGVDs.
-The total number of TGVDs obtained per chip is 2,380 for each of the PFETs and NFETs, obtained as 85 SMCs 28 TGVDs/SMC.
+The TGVDs are obtained by subtracting pairs of TGV values.
+With 8 TGVs, a total of 8\7/2 = 28 TGVDs can be created in each stack.
+The total number of TGVDs obtained per chip is 2,380 for each of the PFETs and NFETs, obtained as 85 SMCs \ 28 TGVDs/SMC.

-The NFET and PFET TGVDs, in turn, can be compared under all combinations to produce bitstrings of length 2,3802,379/22 = 5,662,020 bits.
+The NFET and PFET TGVDs, in turn, can be compared under all combinations to produce bitstrings of length 2,380\2,379/2\2= 5,662,020 bits.
 The NFET and PFET TGVDs cannot be compared with each other primarily because of channel width differences (PFETs are 2.5x wider than the NFETs) and mobility variations with doping (NFET variations are larger than PFET variations).
 As a consequence, PFET voltage variations are only about half as large as the NFET variations.